Skip to content

 3. What's typically bundled.
 A fuller package folds in venue hire, on-site sleeping, weekend catering, and coordination, with a rehearsal dinner, brunch, and tableware as the common extras.
 Read the inclusion list, not the headline.

 4. Accommodation on site.
-These châteaux sleep between 32 and 110 of the wedding party in restored period bedrooms, with partner hotels nearby for larger guest counts.
+These châteaux sleep the wedding party on site in restored period bedrooms, with partner hotels nearby for larger guest counts.

 5. Minimum stay.
 Two to three-night minimums are standard, because packages are priced around a full weekend with a welcome gathering, the wedding day, and a recovery brunch or pool day.